 Preliminary Management Zone Proposal

-Upon receipt of a Preliminary Management Zone Proposal, the Central Valley Water Board shall prominently post the proposal on its website, circulate the Proposal publicly through its Lyris list-serve and provide individual post card notices (as resources allow) of the Proposal’s availability to dischargers within the Management Zone boundary area that are not already identified as Initial Participants.
+Upon receipt of a Preliminary Management Zone Proposal, the Central Valley Water Board shall prominently post the proposal on awebsite, circulate the Proposal publicly through its Lyris list-serve and provide individual post card notices (as resources allow) of the Proposal’s availability to dischargers within the Management Zone boundary area that are not already identified as Initial Participants.
 The Board will work with the group of initiating dischargers to help communicate the availability of the Proposal to other dischargers and stakeholders within the Management Zone area.
 The Preliminary Management Zone Proposal shall be available for public comment for at least 30 days after being posted by the Board.

 Early Action Plan

 Implementation of the Early Action Plan shall begin as soon as is reasonably feasible, but no later than 60 days after submittal, unless the Central Valley Water Board deems the Early Action Plan to be incomplete.
 A revised Early Action Plan must be resubmitted and implemented within the time period directed by the Board’s Executive Officer.
+The Central Valley Water Board shall review Early Action Plans every two years to confirm whether these plans are achieving quantifiable progress towards the goal of providing drinking water to affected residents, as applicable.

 Final Management Zone Proposal

-Upon receipt of a Final Management Zone Proposal, the Central Valley Water Board shall prominently post the proposal on its website, circulate the Final Proposal publicly through its Lyris list-serve, and make the Final Proposal available for public review and comment for at least 30 days.
+Upon receipt of a Final Management Zone Proposal, the Central Valley Water Board shall prominently post the proposal on a website, circulate the Final Proposal publicly through its Lyris list-serve, and make the Final Proposal available for public review and comment for at least 30 days.
 The Executive Officer of the Board shall determine if the Final Management Zone Proposal meets the minimum requirements set forth under Path B and must determine if the Final Management Zone Proposal is deemed complete.
 A complete Final Management Zone Proposal functions as an equivalent to a Report of Waste Discharge for all existing permitted dischargers that are participating in the Management Zone.

 Management Zone Implementation Plan

-Within a reasonable time period, but not longer than six months after finding the proposed Management Zone Implementation Plan is complete or finding that requests for modifications to an approved Management Zone Implementation Plan that would alter timelines, milestones or deliverables are complete, the Central Valley Water Board shall provide public notice, request comment and schedule and hold a public hearing on the Management Zone Implementation Plan and the request for Alternative Compliance (i.e., volume weighted assimilative capacity or exception) embedded within the plan.
+Within a reasonable time period, but not longer than six months after finding the proposed Management Zone Implementation Plan is complete or finding that requests for modifications to an approved Management Zone Implementation Plan that would alter timelines, milestones or deliverables are complete, the Central Valley Water Board shall provide public notice, request comment and schedule and hold a public hearing on the Management Zone Implementation Plan and the request for Alternative Compliance (i.e., an exception) embedded within the plan.

 When the Central Valley Water Board finds it necessary to revise existing or issue new waste discharge requirements or conditional waivers to implement the Management Zone Implementation Plan, the notice, request for comment and public hearing requirement may be conducted in conjunction with the Board’s process for revising or adopting waste discharge requirements or conditional waivers for those permittees participating in the Management Zone.